awslabs/amazon-s3-find-and-forget/docs/COST_OVERVIEW.md

 ## AWS Glue

 The solution uses the AWS Glue Data Catalog to fetch metadata about the Data Lake during the Find phase.
-For the AWS Glue Data Catalog you pay a simple monthly fee for storing and accessing the metadata and an additional fee based on the number of requests.
+For the AWS Glue Data Catalog you pay a monthly fee for storing and accessing the metadata and an additional fee based on the number of requests.

 [AWS Glue Pricing]